23wc01/ReCapAI/README.md

 Run .ipynb file and EarningCalls.wav's full "recap" should be created in your local folder as a file name "recap.docx".

 # Project Progress
 v1.0.0: Due to the short 2-day time limit at [TigerHacks2023](https://mizzoutigerhacks2023.devpost.com/), the program could only create a recap for 1 specific audio file.
-Although that was enough to achieve 1st place in my category, there are definitely more improvements to be made. *OpenAI has since updated its API, thus, I will also make code changes accordingly
+Definitely more improvements necessary. *OpenAI has since updated its API, thus, I will also make code changes accordingly

 v2.0.0 update: Can now upload any audio files and they can be of longer lengths!
 Can also choose whether the recap should be in pdf, docx, and/or txt format(s).